zhangyuwangumass/Legal-Document-Knowledge-Graph-Generator/README.md

 # Legal-Document-Knowledge-Graph-Generator
 This is the research project at NLP Lab of Tsinghua University.<br><br>

+The aim of this project is to provide an efficient pipeline for generating knowledge graphs from Chinese legal documents and provide a searchable toolkit.

 DocumentParser is for preprocessing raw documents into clean, structurized texts.
 Follow the numbers in the file names and the scripts will automatically store the preprocessed data.<br><br>

 KnowledgeGraphBuilder is for mapping the preprocessed data into a dictionary-style directed graph of entities and relations.
 To speed up the building process the core component is written in C++ for efficiency, while the script is in Python for ease of use.
 The package will also create commonly used indexes.<br><br>